wynandtredoux/yolov4_reolink/README.md

 you need to compile darknet yolov4 with CUDA enabled.
 Go through https://github.com/AlexeyAB/darknet/ and test to make sure that the darknet executable is working.
 This can be a very long process.

-CUDA_PATH environment variable needs to be set.
+CUDA_PATH environment variable needs to be set in Windows

+My Windows machine has seen a good number of hard crashes and CUDA errors while running this script.
+I think this may be a combination of things such as:
+ - The darknet implementation being written primarily for linux
+ - My Windows PC is using the same GPU for it's display outputs, windows desktop UI, and CUDA accelerated tasks So far yolov4 has been stable on my headless linux machine (where I intend to deploy this program) so I'm not going to worry about tracking down issues specific to Windows

-Finding a good threshold value for YOLO's detection confidance that works both in daytime and nighttime.
+Finding a good threshold value for YOLO's detection confidence that works both in daytime and nighttime.
 Right now, around 55%-65% seems to be a good spot.